 Scholarships are based on merit and how well the student encompasses Cadet Command’s model of Scholar, Athlete, Leader.
 Scholarships are awarded by a Scholarship Board of Active Duty Army Officers.
 As part of the scholarship process students will be asked to submit ACT and/or SAT scores, a personal statement and their transcripts.
 Students will also be required to conduct a Department of Defense Medical Exam Review Board Physical (DODMERB) and a Physical fitness Test (APFT).

 To qualify for an ROTC scholarship, you must meet the following requirements:

 · Be no older than 31 at the time of commission.

 · Possess a high school diploma, or equivalent.

 · Have a cumulative GPA of 2.5 or higher.

 · Be medically qualified through DODMERB.

-· Be able to pass the Army Physical Fitness Test with a minimum score of 60 points in every event (50 points for high school applicants).
+· Be able to pass the Army Combat Fitness Test with a minimum score of 60 points in every event (50 points for high school applicants).